UWE-AI-GROUP/GRAIMATTER-TEST/WP2/tools.md

 * Popularity: 14 stars; 3 contributors
 * Versioning: no tags have been generated to assign version numbers (and there is no version tagged as a release)
 * [Libraries.io](https://libraries.io/pypi/ai-privacy-toolkit) SourceRank: 7
+* Description: Provides an [anonymisation module](https://github.com/IBM/ai-privacy-toolkit/blob/main/notebooks/attribute_inference_anonymization_nursery.ipynb) and [minimisation module](https://github.com/IBM/ai-privacy-toolkit/blob/main/notebooks/minimization_adult.ipynb).
+The anonymisation module contains methods for anonymising training data, so that when a model is retrained on the anonymised data, the model itself will also be considered anonymous.
+The minimisation module contains methods to help adhere to the data minimisation principle in GDPR for ML models.
+It enables to reduce the amount of personal data needed to perform predictions with a machine learning model, while still enabling the model to make accurate predictions.
+This is done by by removing or generalising some of the input features.

 ---------------------